mrtimN/data-cleaning-pandas/README.md

   type, country, sex, activity, age, fatality, time, species 5 type, sex, age, fatal, dropped all cols from source

-Business Case

 Hypothesis
 1 Australia is the location with the most variety of sharks.
-2 Diving is the activity, where people get attacked most.
+2 Surfing is the activity, where people get attacked most.
 3 Most shark attacks provoked by men, are fatal.